ankitkumar7424/MLOPS-Automation/README.md

 ```

-After that i stsrt jenkins where i create the chain of job to run the all the processs automatically.
+After that i start jenkins where i create the chain of job to run the all the processs automatically.

   - Job1 : Pull  the Github repo automatically when some developers push repo to Github.